jeffanddom/website/src/pages/devlog/2021-01-03-how-jeff-and-dom-make-the-game.md

 Lately, a lot of new JavaScript tools seem to be popping up on the radar, all reflecting a philosophy of chucking the last decade's worth of received wisdom around frontend tooling.
 You've got [esbuild](https://esbuild.github.io/) and [swc](https://github.com/swc-project/swc), two transpiling bundlers written in Go and Rust respectively, that both abandon the age-old tradition of implementing JavaScript tooling in JavaScript itself.
 Then there's [Rome](https://rome.tools/), which doesn't ditch JavaScript as an implementation language, but appears to ditch just about everything else in the conventional JS toolchain.

-Despite the grand promises of these new tools, I'd always avoided trying to replace Parcel--it seemed like it would be painful to change such a core piece of the build, especially if the replacements weren't fully baked.
+Despite the grand promises of these new tools, I'd always avoided trying to replace Parcel--it seemed like it would be painful to change such a core piece of the build, especially if the alternatives weren't fully baked.
 But while researching this post, I set aside a little time to give esbuild a shot.
-Just a tiny toe-dip to see what the water felt like, I thought.
+Just a tiny toe-dip to see what the water felt like.

 The results were _staggering_.
 In less than an hour, I [merged a change](https://github.com/jeffanddom/manchester/commit/97d2b86b9b8158845236267efcca2d2c0c8cfcbc) that replaced Parcel with esbuild, yielding build times that feel pretty darn close to the [two-order-magnitude speedup](https://esbuild.github.io/faq/#why-is-esbuild-fast) advertised on esbuild's website.
 I didn't do any profiling except to observe that the build is now essentially instantaneous.
 It makes me feel like the community should strongly consider not using JavaScript anymore for writing nontrivial tools.
 Yes, I'm looking at you, official TypeScript typechecker!